Kukchagam: Finances

 Seongjong's original edict of 992 provided land and slaves to support the school.
 However, the cost of tuition remained prohibitive for most students not from wealthy families.
 In 1304, An Hyang levied a new tax which officials of the top 6 ranks had to pay in silver, and those of the lower ranks in cloth.
 This tax was used to defray the cost of tuition for the Kukchagam's students.

 Names

 The name was changed to Gukhak in 1275, upon the ascension of King Chungnyeol.
 It was changed to Seonggyungam in 1298 and to Sŏnggyun'gwan in 1308, but then reverted to Kukchagam during the reign of Gongmin in 1358.
-The Sŏnggyun'gwan name was adopted again in 1362, and continued in use until the fall of Goryeo thirty years later.
+The Sŏnggyun'gwan name was adopted again in 1362, and its use was continued until the fall of Goryeo thirty years later.